Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks

 {We provide the~$k$ resulting injected prompts as input to the LLM and compute the loss according to Eq.~\ref{eq:sobj}.
 We then compute the gradient with respect to each token $\ee_t^j$ in the trigger $\ee_t \myeq [\ee_t^1,\ee_t^2,\dots, \ee_t^{|\ee_t|} ]$.
 This results in a gradient value for each entry in the model's vocabulary for each token $\ee_t^j$.
 We model the resulting gradient as a matrix $\nabla(\ee_t): \mathbb{R}^{|\ee_t|\times |V|}$, where the row $\nabla(\ee_t)_j$ contains the gradient for the $j$'s token of trigger.}

-\paragraph{(2)~Candidate selection} {We use the gradient $\nabla(\ee_t)$ to guide the selection process of the possible token substitutions for the current trigger.
+\paragraph{\textbf{(2)~Candidate selection}} We use the gradient $\nabla(\ee_t)$ to guide the selection process of the possible token substitutions for the current trigger.
 As in~\cite{zou2023universal}, for each token $\ee_t^j$, we randomly pick~$K$ substitutions in the pool of~$m$ vocabulary values with the lowest gradient in~$\nabla(\ee_t)_j$.
 This generates a set of token substitutions that are applied to the current solution $\ee_t$, resulting in $K\cdot |\ee_t|$ new candidate triggers. \new{Differently from~\cite{zou2023universal}, at each round, we substitute up to $e$ tokens simultaneously to speed up the initial part of optimization.
 The value $e$ is then annealed to $1$ as the optimization proceeds.}

-\paragraph{(3)~Candidate evaluation and solution update} Given the list of candidate solutions, we compute the loss for each trigger based on the~$k$ templates originally used to compute the gradient at step (1).
+\paragraph{\textbf{(3)~Candidate evaluation and solution update}} Given the list of candidate solutions, we compute the loss for each trigger based on the~$k$ templates originally used to compute the gradient at step~(1).
 Finally, we select the candidate with the lowest loss and use it as initial solution for the next round:~$\ee_{t+1}$.\\